SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 <br>
 FIG 1.1.2: (i-top left)Chip structure in a QFN-48 package,(ii-top right)CHIP Inside: PADS, Core, Die, (iii-bottom left)RISC V SOC sample and (iv-bottom right) RISC V SOC core blocks
 </figcaption> <br><br>
 If we take the chip in question and remove the cover.
 We will see the chip structure as seen above.
-It is a QFN-48 package structure i.e. Quad Flat No-Leads structure with a total of 48 pins.
-The chip sits at the middle of the package connected to the pins using wire bonds. <br><br>
+It is a QFN-48 package structure i.e. Quad Flat No-Leads structure with 48 pins.
+The chip sits in the middle of the package and is connected to the pins using wire bonds. <br><br>

 **Components of the CHIP :** <br>
 **CORE**: Where all the logic sits.<br>